nedimf/maildroid/README.md

 </details>

 ## Add to your app
 Adding Maildroid to your app is straight forword process.
-Library is using Builder pattern to achieve flexebilty and easy to read wholesome implementation
+Library is using Builder pattern to achieve flexebilty and easy to read wholesome implementation:

 ```kotlin
   MaildroidX.Builder()
             .smtp("")